ivana-chipeja/ivana-chipeja/README.md

-- 👋 Hi, my name is Ivana Chipeja
+Hello there!
+My name is Ivana Chipeja, a beginner programmer and Computer Science major.

 - 👀 I’m interested in Machine Learning/Artificial Intelligence and Web Development (Front-End and Back-End)
 - 🌱 I’m currently learning Responsive Web Design
 - 💞️ I’m looking to share my projects and contribute to Open Source